gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi-battle.md

 players[1].defence = MAX_POWER - players[1].power;
 ```

-3. In case when one player made a move - attack, and the other player did not make a move, the damage adds up for both the punishment and the attack of the opponent
+3. When a player makes an attack, and the other player doesn't respond, the damage accumulates for both the attacker's strike and the opponent's penalty.

 ```rust title="tamagotchi-battle/src/lib.rs"
 [Some(Move::Attack), None] => {